In disputes over payment in the California workers’ compensation system, insurers have an unfair advantage over providers.

 We also strongly recommend our providers take 30 seconds to submit an Audit Complaint.
 To date, our providers have submitted over 11,000 audit complaints reporting verifiable noncompliance by payers.
 Since e-billing allows providers to precisely track when payers fail to comply with the rules, the state Audit Unit is able to effectively pursue these violations.

-Often, simply submitting a copy of the Audit Complaint to the insurer’s claims administrator is sufficient motivation immediate proper reimbursement.
+Often, simply submitting a copy of the Audit Complaint to the claims administrator is sufficient motivation to result in proper reimbursement.

 The lack of parity in work comp and its effects on providers can have serious and unfortunate consequences, like a hospital turning away an injured worker.
 Other states across the nation respect their health care workers and value the services these doctors offer.
 These states offer providers parity and protection.